-Changes in Industrial Policy and their Effects on Industrial Growth
+Changes in Industrial Policy in India and their Effects on Industrial Growth

 According to IMF “Industrial policy” refers to government efforts to shape the economy by targeting specific industries, firms, or economic activities.
 This is achieved through a range of tools such as subsidies, tax incentives, infrastructure development, protective regulations, and research and development support.